TITLE 56: LABOR AND EMPLOYMENT

 Section 2720.1 Definitions

-All other terms used in this Part shall have the meaning set forth in definitions, Sections 200 through 247 of the Unemployment Insurance Act [820 ILCS 405/200 through 247], unless the context requires otherwise.
-Throughout this Part, the use of terms imparting the masculine gender shall also apply to the feminine gender.
+All other terms used in this Part shall have the meaning set forth in definitions, Sections 200 through 247 of the Unemployment Insurance Act [820 ILCS 405], unless the context requires otherwise.

 "Adjudicator" means the person authorized to make findings, determinations or recoupment decisions relating to a claimant's eligibility for unemployment insurance benefits.

-"Appeal" means the process of agency or judicial review of a Finding, Determination or Decision.
+"Appeal" means the process of Department or judicial review of a finding, determination or decision.

-"Appellant" means a party who appeals an Agency finding, determination or decision.
+"Appellant" means a party who appeals a Department finding, determination or decision.

 "Appellee" means a party to a finding, determination or decision appealed by the appellant.